 Because many premature infants have breathing problems, they need to lay as flat as possible in order to help maintain an open airway.
 Some car seats come with positioning aids to help manage the fit for, especially small infants.

 While your new baby is in the hospital, the staff may conduct a car seat tolerance test to see how well your child can tolerate riding in a car seat.
-This test is recommended for infants born before 37 weeks and weighing less than 4 pounds.
+This test is recommended for infants born before 37 weeks and weighing under 5 pounds.

 We have tested and examined car seats that are right for preemies and compiled a list of the best five choices.